bazelbuild/bazel/docs/support.md

 # Support Policy

-We generally avoid making backward-incompatible changes.
+We generally avoid making backwards-incompatible changes.
 At Google, we run all of the tests in the entire depot before every release and check that there are no regressions.
 It is much more difficult to do that outside of Google, because there is no single source repository